u-l-shine/3n1/README.md

-Simple Collatz conjecture stoptime calculation in C#
+Simple Collatz conjecture search of maximum stoptime on range